 9251 W Flagler Street

 If you visit the Pipo Burgers food truck, you might have a totally different experience than at the restaurant in Doral.
-Well, that’s cause the menu is expanded at the brick & mortar location.
+Well, that’s cause the menu is expanded at the brick-and-mortar location.

 There are plenty of burgers to be had between both menus, but for me, the Triple Cheese Burger can’t be beaten.
 It’s a single 7oz patties with diced onion and pink sauce, but it’s covered in three different kinds of cheese: American, cheddar, and Venezuelan queso de mano.
 What a genius move!